Henry A. Wallace

 Henry A. Wallace was an Iowan who made an impact on agriculture throughout the state, the nation and the world.
 His love for the soil and for agriculture was part of the Wallace family heritage.
 Wallace was a colorful and controversial public figure.
 But there was never any doubt—Henry A. Wallace knew his farming.

 A Love of Learning

 Henry Agard Wallace was born on a farm near Orient, Iowa in Adair County on October 8, 1888.
 The Wallace’s were one of Iowa’s best known farm families.
 As a youngster his first passions were science and farming.
 He was eight years old when the family moved to a farm on the outskirts of Des Moines.
-He had chores that included feeding the chickens, milking cows, feeding the livestock.
+His chores included milking cows and eeding the chickens and livestock.
 As a 10-year-old he had his own garden, which produced food for the family.
 Strawberries remained a favorite plant throughout his life.

 Experimenting with Corn

 In high school Henry began experimenting with corn to develop a hybrid that would produce a large number of bushels per acre.
 Between 1910 and 1930 corn shows were very popular around the state.
 Farmers would enter ten of their best ears of corn.
 Judges rated the corn on its appearance.
 It was thought the best looking corn would also produce the best yields.
 At age 16 he tested corn judged to be beautiful and prize winning against corn that was less beautiful in appearance.
 He proved that there was no relationship between the yield and the appearance of the corn ears.

 It was while he was in college that he became fascinated with a then new science—genetics.
 Mathematically inclined he taught himself statistics.
 Henry A. Wallace would be instrumental in getting the subject of statistics introduced at Iowa State.
 Wallace used statistics to mathematically relate the price of corn to raising pigs.